Trump's Promises Of Deportations Create Uncertainty For N.J. Family

 "The truth is, people are in limbo," says Olga Armas.
 "We don't know what will come [from] Trump's words.
 But everybody is talking about it, there is lots of fear."

 For Olga Armas, the fear is that what her family has gained could all go away.
-She's volunteering with Mark the Road New Jersey, an activist group that works for immigrants' rights.
+She's volunteering with Make the Road New Jersey, an activist group that works for immigrants' rights.
 She's helping to bring protesters to Washington for this weekend's rally.

 Without DACA, her daughter could still be accepted to college.
 But losing her legal status would make it harder for Desiree Armas to find the money for school, or to work at a job or internship once she gets there.
 She says kids with DACA want the same thing immigrants to this country have always wanted.